-If you're interested in hearing about the latest trends in technology straight from industry leaders, you'll want to attend the ICHITA-IT Forum Joint Conference.
+If you're interested in hearing about the latest trends in technology straight from industry leaders, you'll want to attend the IT Forum Conference.
 This on-campus event has featured high-profile speakers from companies such as:

-You have plenty of opportunities to get involved on campus, with over 400 students organizations available on campus.
+You have plenty of opportunities to get involved, with over 400 student organizations available on campus.
 Within the college of business, there are student organizations specifically focused on the development of our undergraduate business analytics students such as:

 Find internships and post-graduation work opportunities in Data Analytics with the Haworth College of Business IT Career Day.
 Hosted by the in-house Zhang Career Center, the IT Career Fair takes place in both fall and spring semesters.